AlexOrlek/figleaf_fasta/README.md

 Input:
   -fi FASTA_INPUT, --fasta_input FASTA_INPUT
-                        Filepath to input fasta file to be masked (required) -m MASK_PATH, --mask_path MASK_PATH
+                        Filepath to input fasta file to be masked (required) -r RANGES_PATH, --ranges_path RANGES_PATH
-                        Two-column tsv file with rows containing 0-indexed end-exclusive ranges to be masked (required)
+                        Two-column tsv file with rows containing 0-indexed end-exclusive ranges to be masked/excluded/extracted (required)

 Output:
   -fo FASTA_OUTPUT, --fasta_output FASTA_OUTPUT
                         Filepath for masked output fasta file (required)

+Task:
+  --task TASK           "hard_mask","soft_mask","exclude","extract" (default: hard_mask)

 Mask:
-  --mask_type MASK_TYPE
-                        "hard" masking, "soft" masking, "exclude" (default: hard) --hard_mask_letter HARD_MASK_LETTER
+  --hard_mask_letter HARD_MASK_LETTER
-                        Letter to represent hard masking (N or X) (default: N)
+                        Letter to represent hard_mask regions (N or X) (default: N) --inverse_mask        If flag is provided, all except mask ranges will be masked
 ```

-The same arguments are required when using the pyMaskFasta maskfasta() function within a Python script, except that mask information can be provided either as a filepath (`mask_path`), OR as a Python list (`mask_list`).
+The same arguments are required when using the figleaf-fasta.maskfasta() function within a Python script, except that start, end positions can be provided either as a filepath (`ranges_path`), OR as a Python list (`ranges_list`).

 # Example

 To generate example output in the testing/ directory, run:<br>
-`python test_pyMaskFasta.py`
+`python test_figleaf-fasta.py` or `bash test_figleaf-fasta.sh`

 # License